 Integrating the network, however, is not extra work or overhead – it’s the opposite.
 The connectivity provides the automation and flow necessary to remove waste from your value streams, like duplicate data entry, manual handovers, status meetings, and management-by-spreadsheet.

-It also frees your teams to do the actual value-adding work that will make your enterprise competitive, as well as improving employee happiness by allowing associates to focus on motivating creative work.
+It also frees your teams to do the actual value-adding work that will make your enterprise competitive and improve employee happiness by allowing associates to focus on motivating creative work.

 A common challenge raised about SAFe is that there is so much data, yet decision making is still hard.
 SAFe has a rich taxonomy of work items, which is beneficial for decomposing the many different types of work that an Agile team undertakes.
 It has fine-grained estimation facilities, such as the tracking of “story points”, which are beneficial to prioritization techniques such as the Weighted Shortest Job First (WSJF).